 A drug and alcohol rehabilitation center is a location where those struggling with addiction can get the help they need to stay sober in the future.
 Drug rehabilitation combines both medical and psychotherapeutic treatments to help patients who are dependent on substances like heroin, cocaine, alcohol, amphetamine, or others.

-These centers can focus on various kinds of treatments, from holistic and alternative methods to psychotherapy or medical interventions.
-Personalized treatment plans, group and family therapy sessions, and practical life skills training are all provided to patients, so they can overcome addiction and focus on living a sober lifestyle after the program concludes.
+These centers can focus on various kinds of treatments, from holistic and alternative methods of psychotherapy or medical interventions.
+Personalized treatment plans, group and family therapy sessions, and practical life skills training are all provided to patients so they can overcome addiction and focus on living a sober lifestyle after the program concludes.

 There are a few main categories of drug and alcohol rehabilitation programs.
 The first main type is an inpatient facility.
 The second kind is an outpatient facility.
 Other programs, like community-based programs, are also available.

 Inpatient drug rehabilitation centers are those where the patients are housed at the facility throughout the treatment program.
 Treatments can be as short as 30 days but may extend well beyond six months.
 The idea of this kind of program is to keep patients inside the facility at all times.
 Some programs are called locked-door programs because patients are not allowed to leave the facility at any time.

 Other programs may not be locked-door programs, and they don’t interfere if a patient wants to leave.
 If a patient leaves, the program may decide not to allow him or her to return, though.

 Outpatient drug rehabilitation centers are different than inpatient because patients live in their own homes during treatment.
 The patients can still go through their daily routines like going to work or school, but they then return to the center for treatment at regular intervals.
 The person’s needs are accounted for in terms of how often they attend treatment; some may go daily, while other people will go a few times a week or a few times each month.